henrywhitaker3/shorturl/README.md

-When a shorturl is visited, a local in-memory LRU cache is first checked for the url, if it doesn't exist, it is stored in the cache then the client is redirected to the long url - this reduces reads forwarded to the database.
+When a shorturl is visited, a local in-memory LRU cache is first checked for the url, if it doesn't exist, it is stored in the cache then the client is redirected to the long url - this reduces reads to the database.

 ### Generator